Angelicin: Medical use

 Angelicin derivatives are used to treat psoriasis and cancer.
 One way of treating these diseases is by photochemotherapy (PUVA) which combines UV irradiation with photosensitizing chemical.
 In most cases the 4,5’-dimethylangelicin is applied owing to its firm binding and specificity to DNA.
 Also, it was shown that it is actively inhibits the synthesis of nucleic acids in tumor cells thereby decreasing their growth.

 In PUVA, angelicin is less popular than psoralen, although both furanocoumarins are photosensitizing and used in couple with long-wave UV irradiation.
 Angelicin and psoralen are used in other skin disorders such as vitiligo and mycosis.
 DNA photobinding is the most studied aspect of the photobiology and photochemistry of angelicin.
-According to the mechanism, long-range UV light triggers angelcin to bind to the pyrimidine bases of DNA in the same manner as psoralen.
+According to the mechanism, long-range UV light triggers angelicin to bind to the pyrimidine bases of DNA in the same manner as psoralen.
 In this way, the inhibition of DNA replication via the formation of photoadducts can occur.
 This might be the basis for the desired therapeutic effect as in the case of psoralen derivatives.

 However, extreme care should be taken while using PUVA due to the side effects it may bring.
 Therefore, this type of treatment is sometimes used as a last resort and often corticosteroids are used instead.
 One of the main adverse effects of PUVA is phototoxicity which can be tackled by heteroanalogues of angelicin.
 For example, recently researchers have shown that if furan ring is replaced by 1-substituted pyrazole or thiophene ring, the new angelicin heteroanalogues show virtually no phototoxicity.